 - The FREE BOOK collaboration.

-You will receive swipe copy—promotional email—to share with your readers on the day of the promo, that looks like this:
+You will receive a swipe copy—promotional email—to share with your readers on the day of the promo, which looks like this:

 You might be joining a collaboration by invite and, if that is the case, there isn’t a lot you need to do but submit your book format and cover.

-Basically what you're doing is looking for authors to participate in this joint promotion that should run for 24-48 hours.
+Basically what you’re doing is looking for authors to participate in this joint promotion that should run for 24-48 hours.
 Each author submits their cover and the link to a landing page where the book is given away for free.
-Every author that is going to be participating will agree to share this page with their email list, social media followers and/or other influencers.
+Every author who is going to be participating will agree to share this page with their email list, social media followers, and/or other influencers.

-When you're doing the initial outreach and looking for other authors to participate, ideally you want authors who have a similar target audience to you.
-That's what makes this amazing.
+When you’re doing the initial outreach and looking for other authors to participate, ideally you want authors who have a similar target audience to you.
+That’s what makes this such an amazing method for how to promote a book.

 What is Bookbub?

-BookBub is an amazing platform when it comes to boosting your book sales.
+BookBub is an amazing platform when it comes to combatting low book sales.
 Authors can leverage the platform to increase their readership and maximize their exposure.
 But how do you promote your book with a platform that is not owned by Amazon?

-Here’s how to promote your book on BookBub and drive more traffic and sales:
+Here’s how to promote a book on BookBub and drive more traffic and sales:

 - Featured Deals.
 The pinnacle of book deals!
 Getting accepted for a featured deal means your book will be in front of thousands of readers thirsting for your content.